hellgrenj/hulken/README.md

 [Automatically generated stress tests with hulken and hulken informant](http://hellgrenj.tumblr.com/post/90755234673/automatically-generated-stress-tests-with-hulken-and)

 ##Release notes
+**0.5.0** (non breaking changes only)
+* pass in "chatty: false" to make Hulken less chatty!
+* happyMessage can now be passed in as an option
+* angryMessage can now be passed in as an option

 **0.4.0** (non breaking changes only)
 * angryOnFailedRequest can now be passed in as an option
 * now returning all failed requests (http errors, wrong expectedTextToExist etc) not only connection errors